cobwebch/external_import/Documentation/User/General/Index.rst

 data from an external source goes through a standardized process.

-Connecting to an external source is achieved using connector services (:ref:`see extension svconnector <svconnector:start>`), that will return the fetched data to the external import.
-Once such a connector exists, it can be related to one or more TYPO3 CMS tables (with additional parameters if needed) using the extended TCA syntax.
+Connecting to an external source is achieved using connector services (:ref:`see extension svconnector <svconnector:start>`), that return the fetched data to the external import in either XML format or as a PHP array.
+Currently, the following connectors exist:

+- **svconnector_csv** for CSV and silimar flat files
+- **svconnector_feed** for XML source files
+- **svconnector_json** for JSON source files
+- **svconnector_sql** for connecting to another database

+It is quite easy to develop a :ref:`custom connector <svconnector:developers-api>`, should that be needed.

+The external data is mapped to one or more TYPO3 CMS tables using the extended TCA syntax.
 From then on the table can be synchronized with the external source.
 Every time a synchronization is started (either manually or according to a schedule), the connector